stan96D/PARSLE/README.md

 The second row till the amount of data provided looks the following.

-SENTENCE									                                                    CATEGORY
+sentence                                                                      category
 "Your analyticals skills are well profound!"
 0 "Your project is looking good but make sure to follow the principles of DSR."
 1 "Make sure to show us a demo next time"						                            2